An Athletic and Graceful Cat

 - Do cheetahs attack humans?

 It's common for animal rights activists, who aim to shut down zoos and the pet trade, to over-emphasize the danger of keeping exotic animals in captivity.
-However, in doing so, they hurt the public's perception of carnivores, causing them to be killed in the wild when their habitat extends into human-populated areas.
+However, in doing so, they hurt the public's perception of carnivores, perhaps causing them to be killed in their native habitats due to unsubstantiated fear.

 In general, most large carnivores do not want to hunt or hurt humans.
-In general, most wild animals are shy and want nothing to do with us.
-A few fatalities have occurred in captivity, when animals that weren't accustomed to human contact attacked people who, accidentally or intentionally, ended up in their enclosure—which is their "territory."
-Animal attacks always have a motivation and are not actually "unpredictable."
-Fatalities related to big cats in captivity are rare, occurring from zero to three times a year in the United States since the 1990s.
+Fatalities have occurred in captivity when animals that weren't accustomed to human contact attacked people who, accidentally or intentionally, ended up in their enclosure—which is their "territory."
+Animal attacks always have a reason and are not actually "unpredictable."
+Fatalities related to big cats in American captivity are rare, occurring from zero to three times a year in the United States since the 1990s.

-Cheetahs are rare in the private pet trade because they are expensive and delicate, but they are well represented in accredited zoos, and keepers regularly enter their enclosures with only a rake for protection.
+Cheetahs are rare in the private pet trade because they are expensive and difficult to breed, but they are well represented in AZA-accredited zoos, and keepers regularly enter their enclosures with only a rake for protection.
 While cheetahs are typically shy animals that prefer not to confront intruders, there are a few recorded incidences of cheetah attacks and some fatalities.

 As of 2017, I could only find two recorded fatalities resulting from cheetah attacks.
 One fatality was a young child, which a cheetah is easily capable of killing.
 While any fatality is unacceptable, it should be noted that another small child was killed in a similar fashion by a pig, as reported in a Daily Mail article.
 Small children are extremely vulnerable around large animals, "wild" or not.